modio/modio-docs/public/en-us/game-integration/unity/marketplace.md

 ```

 ### Syncing Purchases with Steam
-If you setup SKUs for your users to purchase tokens through steam, you can sync these purchases with the mod.io server with the `SyncEntitlments` method.
-If a user purchases a token pack on steam, you can add the SKU used for that token pack on the Web by going to Admin > Monetization > Manage SKUs.
-Then when you use SyncEntitlments it will consume the purchased item and add those tokens to the user's wallet.
+If you setup SKUs for your users to purchase virtual currency through steam, you can sync these purchases with the mod.io server with the `SyncEntitlments` method.
+If a user purchases a virtual currency pack on steam, you can add the SKU used for that virtual currency pack on the Web by going to Admin > Monetization > Manage SKUs.
+Then when you use SyncEntitlments it will consume the purchased item and add those virtual currency credits to the user's wallet.
 Below is a very simple example of how to use the method.

 :::note
 SyncEntitlements will automatically be run when using ModIOUnity.FetchUpdates as well.